Pierus (eponym of Pieria): Mythology

-Pierus was famous for his daughters, the Emathides, nine maidens whom he named after the nine Muses.
+Pierus was famous for his daughters, the Emathides (Ἠμαθίδες), nine maidens whom he named after the nine Muses.
 These girls, believing that their skills were a great match to the Muses, afterwards entered into a contest with the Muses.
 Being conquered, they were transformed into birds called Colymbas, Iyngx, Cenchris, Cissa, Chloris, Acalanthis, Nessa, Pipo and Dracontis.

 In the account of Pausanias, Pierus has emigrated from Thrace into Boeotia and established the worship of the Muses at Thespiae.